Scofields/dockerfiles/pouchdb/README.md

 # pouchdb-server

-AN image based on iojs:slim with pouchdb server and leveldown database.
+An image based on iojs:slim with pouchdb server and leveldown database.

 RUN: